 Ms. Danica Fondevilla was our second summer intern (2017) from the University of Santo Tomas, Philippines.
 Her major is Biochemistry and she aspires to become an endocrinologist after taking her undergraduate degree.
 She enjoys traveling, watching movies, and catching-up with her friends.
 She completed her degree at UST in 2018 and now attending medical school also at UST.

 Ms. Nicolle Myers (2017) was our former lab manager and she worked on the role of OGT in placental programming of Type 2 diabetes.

 Ms. Lensa Ali (2016-2018)- was a senior majoring in Physiology with Arabic minor, and an aspiring pediatrician.
 In her free time she likes to go running.
 She also like baking, which, in some ways, ruins her be-healthy-go-running initiative.
 Lensa care about public health and she enjoy being involved in campus community and that's what brought her to the Dr. Alejandro's lab.
 She studied the impact of mTOR in the placental growth, beta-cell mass development.
 She was a UROP recipient in 2018!
-Lensa is now busy interviewing for medical school for fall of 2019.
+Lensa will start medical school this fall of 2019.